 The MITS 88-DISK is a simple programmed I/O interface to the MITS 8-inch floppy drive, which was basically a Pertec FD-400 with a power supply and buffer board built-in.
 The controller supports neither interrupts nor DMA, so floppy access required the sustained attention of the CPU.
 The standard I/O addresses were 8, 9, and 0A (hex), and we follow the standard.
-Details on controlling this hardware are in the altairz80\dsk.c source file.
+Details on controlling this hardware are in the altairz80 dsk.c source file.

 The only difference is that the simulated disks may be larger than the original ones: The original disk had 77 tracks while the simulated disks support up to 254 tracks (only relevant for CP/M).
 You can change the number of tracks per disk by setting the appropriate value in TRACKS[..].
 For example "D TRACKS[0] 77" sets the number of tracks for disk 0 to the original number of 77.
 The command "D TRACKS[0-7] 77" changes the highest track number for all disks to 77.
+The Mini-Disk support was added by Mike Douglas in May 2014.